-Yet, while it’s clear that having happy employees is closely related to employee reward and recognition, many bosses are failing hugely.
-But give out a little praise every now and then – and it’s likely your employees will work harder and stick around for longer.
-In fact, a recent National Employee survey from Each Person, suggested that over 90 percent of workers feel employee recognition is important.
+Yet, while it’s clear that having happy employees is closely related to having a good employee reward scheme, many bosses are failing hugely.
+But give out a little praise now and then – and it’s likely your employees will work harder and stick around for longer.
+A recent National Employee survey from Each Person suggested that over 90% of workers feel employee recognition is essential.

 Incentives are Everything

 So, how can you ensure you have happy employees?
-Employees love incentives – incentives to work harder, incentives to stay later and longer, and incentives to reach their personal goals quicker – so how can you help them do that?
+Employees love incentives – to work harder, to stay later and longer, and to reach their personal goals quicker.
+So, how can you help them do that?

-It basically comes back to going beyond the basic needs of your staff.
-According to The Theory of Human Motivation, which was published by Abraham Maslow in the 1940s, all human beings have the innate desire to be all that they can be.
-The theory is referred to as self-actualisation and it’s seen as the Holy Grail for employers.
+It’s about going beyond the basic needs of your staff.
+According to The Theory of Human Motivation, which Abraham Maslow published in the 1940s, all humans have the innate desire to be all that they can be.
+Known as self-actualisation and the Holy Grail for employers.
 After all, who wouldn’t want to employ staff who consistently work to achieve their best?

-Maslow believed that more basic needs have to be met, in order to unlock this desire in people – with the option to work their way up through a hierarchy highlighted as a key incentive for any workforce.
-While people are different in terms of what they need, a simple ‘thank you’ can go a long way.
+Maslow believed that we should meet more basic needs to unlock this desire in people.
+With the option to work their way up through a hierarchy highlighted as a critical incentive for any workforce.
+While people are different about their needs, a simple ‘thank you for your hard work‘ can go a long way.

-In order for your staff to work harder for you, then, you need to be in tune with their basic needs – and ensure your company and its principles evolve as they do.
+For your staff to work harder for you, you need to be in tune with their basic needs – and ensure your company and its principles evolve as they do.

-Here are just a few examples of how you can change the mindset – and boost the motivation levels – of your staff.
+Here are just a few examples of how you can change your staff’s mindset – and boost employee engagement.

 Take Steps to Understand Your Employees’ Lives Outside of Work

-A shift in mindset when it comes to employee reward and employee recognition is needed, as is better understanding of an employee’s life outside work, in that it is now just as important as their life within it.
+A shift in mindset regarding rewards and recognition is needed, as is a better understanding of an employee’s life outside work.
+It is now just as important as their life within it.

 Employees today expect much more, in terms of emotional intelligence (EI), from the company they work for, but this has yet to translate into the DNA of employers.

-Emotional Quotient actually came in at number six in the World Economic Forum’s list of the top 10 skills employees need to thrive – and it simply means someone’s ability to understand, perceive and, more importantly, manage their own emotions.
+Emotional Quotient came in at number six in the World Economic Forum’s list of the top 10 skills employees need to thrive.
+It simply means someone’s ability to understand, perceive, and manage their own emotions.

-People thrive when technology enables greater efficiency, so put some time and money into basic technology; it could well equate to a spike in employee motivation – which will benefit you longer-term.
+People thrive when technology enables greater efficiency.
+Therefore, put some time and money into basic technology; it could well equate to a spike in employee motivation.
+Moreover, will benefit you longer-term.

 Praise Employees Individually

-When it comes to ensuring your company has happy employees, a one size fits all approach to employee recognition and reward just doesn’t work, which means it falls on employers to understand the individuality and unique needs of each employee.
+When it comes to ensuring your company has happy employees, a one size fits all approach to employee recognition doesn’t work.
+Therefore, it falls on employers to understand each employee’s individuality and unique needs.
 Many organisations have already addressed the importance of a good work/life balance, progression opportunities and flexible working.